mevdschee/aspnetcorevb/README.md

-# aspnetcore2-vb-template
+# aspnetcorevb

-Example for using ASP.net Core 2.0 in Visual Basic.
+Example for using ASP.net Core 2.1 in Visual Basic.

 When you run this code using 'dotnet run' you will encounter: